Skip to main content

 Lasting Value

-Susquehanna’s 40-year return on investment tops national averages for bachelor’s degree programs across all types of colleges:
+Susquehanna graduates earn more over their lifetimes than the national average.
+The university’s 40-year return on investment exceeds that of most bachelor’s degree programs across all types of colleges:

 • Susquehanna University: $2,025,000